AB6IX

 AB6IX (Korean: 에이비식스; RR: Eibisikseu; pronounced as A-B-Six) is a South Korean boy band formed by Brand New Music.
 The group currently consists of four members: Jeon Woong, Kim Dong-hyun, Park Woo-jin and Lee Dae-hwi.
 Former leader Lim Young-min's departure from the group was announced on June 8, 2020.

 The group debuted on May 22, 2019, with their first EP titled B:Complete.

 Name

-AB6IX is short for "Absolute Six".
-Their name is also an abbreviation of "Above BrandNew Six".
+AB6IX is short for "Absolute Six" meaning that the absolute completeness of Brand New Boys, which is finally complete by combining the five members and the fandom, and the transcendental symbol of the five members and the fandom who will open a new horizon for Brand New Music which means "Above BrandNew Six".

 History

 Pre-debut

 Lim Young-min, Kim Dong-hyun, Park Woo-jin and Lee Dae-hwi participated in the Mnet survival series Produce 101 Season 2 in 2017.
 Dae-hwi and Woo-jin placed 3rd and 6th respectively, becoming members of the temporary boy group Wanna One.
 Young-min and Dong-hyun placed 15th and 28th respectively.
 In 2018, Dae-hwi was involved with many solo activities, including taking part in the Global MC Crew on M Countdown (on which he became a permanent host in April 2019) and being a special MC on other music shows such as Inkigayo and KCON during 2017–2018 on its Japan, Thailand, Australia, and New York stops.

 Young-min and Dong-hyun debuted as the duo MXM in September 2017 with their first EP titled Unmix.
 The duo's name stands for "Mix and Match" and "More and More," with both having different meanings for the group.
 The former showcases how compatible they are as a group and the latter emphasizes their ever-growing determination for growth in the music industry.
 In March, they released their second EP, Match Up.
 In August, just 11 months after debuting, they released their first full-length album, More Than Ever, which marks the last chapter of their MIX, MATCH, MORE trilogy.
 The duo went on tour to 9 cities around the world and also had 4 sold out fan signs and meetings.
 Dae-hwi also participated in the album by producing "Hoping That You'd Love Me" and "Dawn".
 MXM, along with fellow Produce 101 season 2 contestants Jeong Se-woon and Lee Gwang-hyun, formed Starship and Brand New Music's project group YDPP.

 Woo-jin and Dae-hwi collaborated on the single, "Candle", on January 29, 2019.

 Jeon Woong had previously been a trainee under JYP, Woollim, and YG Entertainment.
 His pre-debut appearances include Infinite H's M/V "As Long As You're Not Crazy" and the Mnet survival show Stray Kids, as a YG trainee in the JYP vs YG episodes.

 Prior to their debut, Dae-hwi composed the song "Airplane" for the mini album Heart*Iz, released on April 1, 2019, by girl group Iz*One.